• Skip to primary navigation

 These are just some of the common misconceptions about Mexico.

-This article attempts to narrows some of them down and will give you the low down as to why they are untrue.
+This article attempts to narrows some of the myths and misconceptions down and will give you the low down as to why they are untrue.

 Also, in this list, you’ll notice how there are some that are close to the truth, and others that are just flat-out lies.